-1. He got up from the meal,
+- He got up from the meal,

-2. took off his outer clothing,
+- took off his outer clothing,

-3. wrapped a towel around his waist,
+- wrapped a towel around his waist,

-4. poured water into a basin,
+- poured water into a basin,

-5. washed the 12 disciples’ feet, and
+- washed the disciples’ feet, and

-6. dried them with his towel.
+- dried them with his towel.

+Christians generally skip most of what Jesus did.
+We do not wash feet during a meal, take off our suit jackets or wrap towels around our waists.
+We do not pour water into a basin, or dry feet with our own towel.
 Most Christians do not literally wash one another’s feet.
-Some churches do have an annual footwashing service, but if they do, people usually wash two feet that are already clean.
+Some churches have an annual footwashing service, but if they do, people usually wash two feet that are already clean.
 Jesus washed 24 feet that really needed to be washed.
 Jesus performed a service that really needed to be done.

-Did our Lord instruct his disciples to “wash one another’s feet" (v.
-14)?
+Did our Lord instruct his disciples to “wash one another’s feet” (verse 14)?
 Yes.
 Then why don’t we have any evidence that the apostles actually did it?
 They didn’t do it the evening Jesus commanded it, and we see nothing about it in Matthew, Mark, Luke, Acts, the epistles or in early church history.

 The closest thing we find to it in the New Testament is 1 Timothy 5:10, which is about the qualifications of widows who may be put on a list of widows working for and supported by the church (we don’t do that anymore, do we?).
 One of the qualifications is that she must be “well known for her good deeds, such as…washing the feet of the saints.”
-Here, footwashing is a notable act of service, not something that all Christian women are expected to do on a regular basis.
+Here, footwashing is a notable act of service, not something that all Christian women are expected to do on an annual basis.

 Apparently the apostles understood Jesus to be talking about real service, not a ritual.
 When Jesus said, wash one another’s feet, he meant, serve one another.
-He simply used a specific example as a figure of speech representing all types of service.
+He used a specific example as a figure of speech representing all types of service.
 (The Gospel of John has many such figures of speech that should not be taken literally.)
 Jesus is saying that we should humble ourselves and be willing to do even menial tasks for one another.